• Skip to main content

 Overhead view of scooping out a roasted butternut squash pumpkin into a jar and ice cube trays for freezing.

-How to Make Pumpkin Puree (Canned Pumpkin Substitute)
+Easy Homemade Pumpkin Puree (Canned Pumpkin Substitute)

-Last Modified: December 16, 2019 // by Tracy Ariza, DDS // October 8, 2019 I may receive a commission if you purchase through links in this post.
+Last Modified: October 4, 2021 // by Tracy Ariza, DDS // October 2, 2021 I may receive a commission if you purchase through links in this post.
 Learn more here.

 es_ES Español

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Print Recipe

 Why use canned pumpkin when it's super easy to make pumpkin puree as a healthier, tastier canned pumpkin substitute?
 Learn several ways to make and use a homemade pumpkin purée, and how to store it.
 You can cook by roasting, baking, or steaming. #pumpkinpuree #nocans #miy #pumpkinrecipes #thethingswellmake #miy #pantrybasics #fromscratch

-Why Make Homemade Pumpkin Purée?
+Why Make it?

-There are several reasons that you may want to consider making your own pumpkin purée rather than buying canned pumpkin.
+There are several reasons that you may want to consider making your own pumpkin puree rather than buying canned pumpkin.

 While the producers of canned pumpkin would probably argue I’m wrong, I don’t think there is any comparison between the taste of a freshly roasted pumpkin and the bland mush that comes from a can.